rmarting/spring-cloud-stream-kafka-sample/README.md

 ### Kubernetes and OpenShift Platform

-This tutorial requires a Kubernetes and Openshift platform available.
-If you do not have one, you could use one of the following resources to deploy locally a Kubernetes and OpenShift Cluster:
+This tutorial requires a Kubernetes or OpenShift platform available.
+If you do not have one, you could use one of the following resources to deploy locally a Kubernetes or OpenShift Cluster:

 * [minishift - run OpenShift locally](https://github.com/minishift/minishift)
 * [Red Hat Container Development Kit](https://developers.redhat.com/products/cdk/overview/)